 Where can I get 5 percent interest on my money?

-There are no savings accounts that guarantee 5 percent interest on your deposited money.
-Currently, the highest yield savings account is from Canvas, which offers a 4.60 percent APY (annual percentage yield).
+Canvas Annuity guarantees up to 5.70 percent interest on your deposited money.
+Currently, the highest yield savings account is from Canvas*, which offers a 5.70 percent APY (annual percentage yield).

 Where can I put my money to earn the most interest?